jakub-zwolakowski/scvs/TIS_README.md

 ### uninitref_e04

-OK : TRUE POSITIVE

-Undefined Behavior detected as expected.

 MISPLACED "REQUIRED DIAGNOSTIC"

+Undefined Behavior detected as expected, but the actual first access to unitialized memory happens just before the "diagnostic required" line - in the expression `a[i] < 0`.

 ## usrfmt

 ### usrfmt_e01

+OK : TRUE POSITIVE

+Undefined Behavior detected as expected.

+NOTE: There is more than one problem detected here.

 ### usrfmt_e02

+OK : TRUE POSITIVE

+Undefined Behavior detected as expected.

+NOTE: There is more than one problem detected here.

 ### usrfmt_e03

+OK : TRUE POSITIVE

+Undefined Behavior detected as expected.

-OK (UB detected), NOTE: there is more than one problem here
+NOTE: There is more than one problem detected here.

 ### usrfmt_e04